indrareddy15/React/CRIO/class/src/Components/React.md

 ## 13. What are hooks in React

     - Hooks are used in functional Components
-    - Major problem in class based components. sharing Bussiness logic across different component and Higher order component (HOC) passing one component to other component that return new component is not scalable
+    - Major problem in class based components. sharing Business logic across different component and Higher order component (HOC) passing one component to other component that return new component is not scalable
-    - Hooks are the Native React API's(functions) which interate with different asscepts of React.
-Hooks are the independent that are shared we can resue our business logic by converting hook and resue them in the component
+    - Hooks are the Native React API's(functions) which interact with different aspects of React.
+Hooks are the independent that are shared we can reuse our business logic by converting hook and reuse them in the component
     - If we want use hook we need prefix like "useXXX" and some the important hooks are "useState" , "useEffect" ect..
     - For Example: if we want to create a custom hook like "**useWindowResizer**" that allows you to track and resize the window size and determine the screen size based on the width:

 ## 14. How do you handle events in React

-    - Event handling work very different in different browsers(FireFox, Safari) React team came with new system in React that is Synthice events
+    - Event handling work very different in different browsers(FireFox, Safari) React team came with new system in React that is Synthetic events
-    - Synthetic events in React have the same interface as acutal DOM events
+    - Synthetic events in React have the same interface as actual DOM events
-    - Synthice events are new way of handling the events in react like event object is attached to root element and this root element will caputre then it will check what is happening in the react applicaation {It will capture with the help of event bubbling}
+    - Synthetic Events are new way of handling the events in react like event object is attached to root element and this root element will caputre then it will check what is happening in the react application {It will capture with the help of event bubbling}

 ## 15. What is useState in React and How it is used in React